sib-swiss/taccession/benchmark/README.md

 Still, when processing in local mode, we see that each file is processed in 38 ms.
 In cluster mode each file takes in average 188ms, therefore we surely add a non-negligeable network overhead.

+## Distributed files vs local files
+All the tests were run with files on DFS .
+We have tested the overhead of having files in the network in T12, which reduced from 6.8min to 5.6min the processing time.

 ## DAG